 Once the cupcakes are totally cold, you can begin to prepare your chocolate orange frosting.

-Place 240g of powdered sugar and 120g of vegan butter into a bowl.
-Mix it together gently then whisk until fluffy and creamy.
-You can add 1-2 tablespoons of plant-based milk at this point too if you like (depending on your desired consistency).
+Place 600g of powdered sugar (5 cups) and 120g of vegan butter (1/2 cup) into a bowl.
+Mix it together gently with a wooden spoon, then whisk until fluffy and creamy.
+You can add a splash of plant-based milk or more powdered sugar, depending on your desired consistency.

 Add in your orange extract and mix it into the frosting.